RiskLab

 Risklab China Research Center was also created in 2006.

 In October 2007, RiskLab was the NSERC Synergy Award for Innovation.
 The award was delivered by Dr. Colin Carrie, Parliamentary Secretary to the Minister of Industry, on behalf of the Honourable Jim Prentice, Minister of Industry and Minister responsible for the Natural Sciences and Engineering Research Council of Canada (NSERC), and by Dr. Suzanne Fortier, President of NSERC.

 In 2010, growing out of the RiskLab international network, RiskLabs built the strategic alliance named RiskLab Global.

 In 2013, a Finnish section of Risklab was independently created at Åbo Akademi University in Turku and Arcada University of Applied Sciences in Helsinki.

+In 2022, the Miami Chapter of RiskLab was created at Florida International University.
+This chapter focuses on cutting-edge research leading to industrial innovation and the collaboration with business enterprises.
+They focus on providing their students with knowledge for resumes and interviews preparations, while finding information about internships and experience from people that are directly working in the industry.

 RiskLab Australia at CSIRO's Data61 was launched in 2015, based in Melbourne.
 RiskLab Australia at CSIRO's Data61 is a multi-disciplinary R&D centre for developing the latest methodologies and technologies in actuarial sciences, econometrics, applied math and statistics as well as financial mathematics.